daneah/practices-of-the-python-pro/.github/CONTRIBUTING.md

 ## Source code issues

 If you've discovered an issue with the code in this repository, please [open an issue](https://github.com/daneah/practices-of-the-python-pro/issues/new/choose).
+Or, if you have time, please consider forking this repo and opening a pull request with the fix!

 ## Errata